 - Washingtonian Magazine’s best criminal defense lawyers – 2011 – present.

-- Northern Virginia Magazine’s best criminal defense lawyers – December 2016 and 2014 issues.
+- Northern Virginia Magazine’s best criminal defense lawyers – 2014 – present

 - U.S. District Court for the Eastern District of Virginia

 - U.S. Court of Appeals for the Fourth Circuit

 - U.S. Court of Appeals for the District of Columbia

 Joe is a veteran trial attorney that has served as counsel or co-counsel in over two hundred trials.
 He has defended at trial allegations of capital and first degree murder, federal conspiracy and trafficking charges, embezzlement, armed robbery, felony child neglect, felony assault, felony sex charges and other felonies as well as numerous misdemeanor matters such as DUI, assaults, larceny, identity fraud, and other criminal allegations.
 (DISCLAIMER: CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE AND PAST CASE RESULTS DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE) He and/or his trial teams have secured acquittals, dismissals, or reduced charges in dozens of litigated criminal matters, including charges of murder, federal drug conspiracy charges, armed robbery, felony child neglect, felony assault, felony sex charges, and many DUI and other misdemeanor matters.